Brand/Model: Taylor GS Mini Mahogany

 The “e” in Mini-e indicates that the guitar has electric components for plugging in – an acoustic electric.

-In the meantime, here’s a starter list if you’re starting from scratch!
+In the meantime, here’s a starter list of some of the best accessories if you’re starting from scratch!

 - Conveniently portable size